Access4all/adg/pages/examples/headings/bad-example/README.md

 A computer probably will never be able to do that.

+## Improper markup

+The third problem is that "Meditate" is not marked up as a heading, although it visually clearly resembles one.
+Instead, it is styled only to resemble a heading using as a `<strong>` tag (instead of an `<h#>`).

-Finally, to examine the third problem in our list above, one has to conclude that a very short paragraph that is displayed in **bold** (and is placed above at least one following paragraph) might be meant as a heading, but has been marked up improperly.
-A computer can make an assumption about this alike, but it will never be a 100% certain.
+Again, this problem is a semantical one, and needs manual inspection.
+To examine it, one has to conclude that a very short paragraph that is displayed in **bold** (and is placed above a following paragraph) might be meant as a heading, but has been marked up improperly.
+Although a computer can make an assumption about this, it will never be a 100% certain.

 To find out more about this, see [Semantics and their importance for accessibility](/knowledge/semantics).

+## Conclusion

+While creating a heading outline using HTML is pretty straightforward, a lot can go wrong when HTML coders are not careful about using the correct tags.
+But also content authors need to be aware of selecting the right styles in the [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor of their [CMS](https://en.wikipedia.org/wiki/Content_management_system).

+Some of the risks can be limited by automated mechanisms, e.g. by a validation that is triggered upon save and enforces the syntactically correct nesting of heading tags.
+But besides that, thorough manual counter-checking and proof-reading of contents needs to be a high priority item on any redactors' guidelines.